dib-lab/elvers/docs/khmer.md

 Be sure to set up your sample info and build a configfile first (see [Understanding and Configuring Workflows](about_and_configure.md)).

-To see the available parameters for the `trimmomatic` rule, run
+To see the available parameters for the `khmer` rule, run
 ```
-./run_eelpond config trimmomatic --print_params
+./run_eelpond config khmer --print_params
 ```

-In here, you'll see a section for "trimmomatic" parameters that looks like this:
+In here, you'll see a section for "khmer" parameters that looks like this:

 ```
     ####################  khmer  ####################